Dandan Qu, Tianjin, China

 I have not decided what I am going to do in the future yet, but for now I want to learn some social skills, meet new people, and explore the different fields which would help me determine my future plans.

 Did you have any concerns about fitting in at Cornell?
-The only concern I had was that this was such a small school, since I went to a big high school.
-I was nervous about how I would make friends here.
-There might not be many people who have the same interests as me.
+I went to a big high school, so I was concerned about how small Cornell is.
+I was nervous about how I would make friends here, and I didn’t know if many people would have the same interests as me.
 But in fact, people here are really nice, and it’s easy to make connections.

 What were some of your initial impressions of the campus community?